telerik/reporting-docs/knowledge-base/localize-report-serverside-based-on-parameter.md

 }
 ````

-The idea is to introduce a static string parameter, set its value in the `CreateInstance` method and use this value in the `CreateDocument` method.
-Note that the ReportsController gets instantiated on each request, hence if the variable holding the culture name is not static, the value will be lost between the requests.
+The idea is to introduce a static string property, set its value in the `CreateInstance` method and use this value in the `CreateDocument` method.

+>note The ReportsController gets instantiated on each request.
+Therefore, if the variable holding the culture name is not static, the value will be lost between the requests.

 ## See Also